 Wellman, and Martin McDonagh, among many others, and has directed an extremely

 diverse body of work from Sophocles to Pinter, from Shakespeare to Beckett.

 Under Edelstein’s artistic leadership, Long Wharf has received fourteen additional Connecticut Critics Circle Awards, including six best actor or actress awards in plays that he directed.
 He was also given the organization’s Tom Killen Award, awarded annually to an individual who has made an indelible impact on the Connecticut theatrical landscape.
 Edelstein has directed countless plays and workshops for Long Wharf including the world premieres of BFE (transfer to Playwrights Horizons), The Day the Bronx Died (transfer to New York and London), A Dance Lesson, and The Times, as well as We Won’t Pay!
 We Won’t Pay!, A New War, A Moon for the Misbegotten, Anna Christie, The Front Page, and Mourning Becomes Electra, starring Jane Alexander.
 Prior to assuming artistic leadership of Long Wharf Theatre, Edelstein helmed Seattle’s ACT Theatre for five years.
 He received a B.A. with honors in History and Religious Studies from Grinnell College in 1976 and was awarded an Honorary Doctorate of Fine Arts from Grinnell College in 2003.

-Through its strategic education and community
+Through its strategic education and community programs, Long Wharf

 currently in residence.

 To maximize its fundraising potential, Long Wharf collaborates with the Community Foundation for Greater New Haven on planned giving and participates in CFGNH’s “GiveGreater” initiative.
 Long Wharf is a member of the National Corporate Theatre Fund, which collectively raises national corporate support for ten major nonprofit theatres across the country.